AngangGuo/blog/content/posts/2021/Notes - SvelteJS.md

 # SvelteJS notes

 ## Component

+### Component communication options
+There are six ways to share data between Svelte components.
+1 `Props` pass data from parent components to child components, and optionally back to the parent by using `bind`.
+2 `Slots` pass content from parent components to child components so children can decide whether and where to render it.
+3 `Events` are used to notify a parent component that something has happened in a child component, and they optionally include data in the event object that is passed to the parent.
+4 `Contexts` allow ancestor components to make data available to descendant components without explicitly passing it to all the layers in between.
+5 `Module context` stores data in component modules and makes it available to all instances of the component.
+6 `Stores` store data outside components and can make it available to any of them.

 ### Prop
 * A prop value can be a literal value of any type (Boolean, number, string, object, array, or function) or the value of a JavaScript expression.
 * When the value is a string, it is enclosed in single or double quotes.